USS San Jacinto (CG-56)

-USS San Jacinto (CG-56) was a in the United States Navy.
+USS San Jacinto (CG-56) is a decommissioned in the United States Navy.
 She is named for the Battle of San Jacinto, the decisive battle of the Texas Revolution.

 Construction

 San Jacinto was laid down on 24 July 1985, by Ingalls Shipbuilding, in Pascagoula, Mississippi.
 She was launched on 11 November 1986, and commissioned 23 January 1988, by then vice-president George H. W. Bush in Houston, Texas.

 Service history

 She completed her fitting out and work-ups, then deployed to the Mediterranean Sea in late May 1989, returning in November.
 While San Jacinto and her sister ship were underway off the Virginia coast, performing testing of CEC, the Iraqi army invaded and occupied Kuwait.
 The next day, Leyte Gulf detached and headed back to Mayport, Florida.
 The day after, San Jacinto returned to her homeport of Norfolk, Virginia, to prepare for the massive armada to the Middle East.